wanghailei/sror/rails.md

 The model represents the '**state**' of the application.

 The View presents the model data to the users and also enables them to modify the data.
-The View does not use the data from Model directly, but through the Controller, namely <mark style="background-color:orange;">the View has not direct connection with the Model.</mark>
+The View does not use the data from Model directly, but through the Controller, namely ==the View has not direct connection with the Model.==

 The Controller is the bridge between the Model and the View and is responsible for application logic.
 It handles the user's input and interactions and updates the model and view accordingly.

 In the Model-View-Controller (MVC) architecture, the View does not directly communicate with the Model.
 Instead, the Controller serves as the intermediary: Controller receives user input and makes calls to the Model.&#x20;

-Model performs the business logic (like data manipulations or database interactions) and returns the results to the Controller. <mark style="background-color:orange;">Controller takes the data from the Model and decides how to present it</mark>, which is often by passing it to a View.
+Model performs the business logic (like data manipulations or database interactions) and returns the results to the Controller. ==Controller takes the data from the Model and decides how to present it==, which is often by passing it to a View.
 View then uses this data to render the appropriate user interface.

-<mark style="background-color:orange;">The View just renders the HTML, but does not "send" HTML back to the Browser.</mark>
+==The View just renders the HTML, but does not "send" HTML back to the Browser.==

 The Controller then takes this rendered HTML from the View and sends it back as a response to the client (browser).